trambarhq/trambar/docs/user-guide.md

 ![Video button](img/client-story-editor-media-video.png)

-With the mobile app, video clips are limited to 5 minutes, while audio clips are clipped to 15 minutes.
+With the mobile app, video clips are limited to 5 minutes, while audio clips are limited to 15 minutes.
 If you wish to make longer recordings, you should activate the video/audio recorder by clicking the **File** button instead.

 With the web client, video and audio are streamed to the server.
 They can be as long as you like.
 Hour-long videos have been made in tests without difficulties.
-Such videos take up considerable space, however, up to a gigabyte each.
+Such videos take up considerable space, however--up to a gigabyte each.
 If you plan to making long recordings regularly (recording all your meetings, for instance), you would need to give your server a generous amount of storage.